 Keep your camp site clean!
 Pick up all garbage and food scraps and store them in wildlife resistant trash containers.
 Store food in double plastic bags or tightly sealed containers and keep it in your car if possible.
 Contained food can also be stored in a backpack and hung from a tree at least 10 feet above the ground and 4 feet from the tree trunk.
 Never store food in a tent.
 When camping, sleep at least 100 yards from your cooking area and food storage site.
 If this is not possible, take extra precautions to thoroughly clean and store away all cookware and pick up any food scraps.

 A common misconception is that a tagged bear in Connecticut is a problem bear, and a bear with two ear tags was caught on two different occasions because it was causing problems.
 Actually, every bear receives two ear tags (one in each ear) the first time it is handled by DEEP, regardless of why it was tagged.
 Most tagged bears have not been caught as problem bears, but rather as part of a project to research the state’s bear population.

 Ear tag color indicates the year the bear was tagged.
-For example, a bear with yellow tags was handled in 2016, and one with pink tags was handled in 2013, regardless of age, gender, or reason for tagging.
+For example, a bear with green tags was handled in 2019, and one with orange tags was handled in 2018, regardless of age, gender, or reason for tagging.

 Each colored tag has a 3-digit number code.
 The last digit indicates the year, while the first 2 numbers indicate the sequence in which it was caught.
 For example, a bear with ear tag “03-6” would be the third bear handled in 2016, and a bear with ear tag “20-4” would be the twentieth bear handled in 2014.